 Hold Time

 86% of consumers report being placed on hold every time they call a business.
 The average person spends 13 hours per year on hold.
 IVR menus add navigation time before hold even starts.
+Over 50% believe IVR creates a poor customer experience.

 Wrong Department Routing

 One study found 60% of tech support calls were routed to the wrong agent group before implementing AI.
 Button presses are imprecise; callers guess.
+1.1 billion calls are terminated annually due to repetitive or confusing IVR prompts.

 Every frustrated caller is a potential customer considering your competitor.